Coral World Ocean Park: Facilities and attractions

 Other park animals include sea turtles, stingrays, juvenile sharks, seahorses, sea stars, conch, sea cucumbers, iguanas, and lorikeets.
 Many of the animals, such as the turtles, are rescued from the wild and released when possible.

 The park focuses on visitor education and interaction with the animals, through touch encounters, feedings, swims, snuba, and Sea Trek.

 History

 Coral World opened in 1978, as Coral World International's second marine park, following Coral World Underwater Observatory in Eilat, Israel.

 In 1989 it was destroyed by Hurricane Hugo.

 In 1995 another storm, Hurricane Marilyn, destroyed the observatory and other tanks.
 Coral World was sold to new owners more than a year later.

 During the 1990s, Coral World hired former world boxing champion Julian Jackson as a celebrity tour guide, to attract more tourists to the park.

 In 2007 the park added sea lions.

 In 2012 Coral World proposed adding a controversial dolphin swim attraction.

-In 2017 Hurricane Irma and Hurricane Maria caused an estimed $2 million in damage to the park.
+In 2017 Hurricane Irma and Hurricane Maria caused an estimated $2 million in damage to the park.

 In 2018 Coral World began construction of an in-ocean dolphinarium.